-Minors often seek and acquire opportunities to study or work at the University of South Carolina (USC) and gain valuable knowledge and experience.
-The University recognizes both the importance of the educational and outreach missions of the university, and also the need to ensure a safe environment for all faculty, staff, students and visitors.
-The USC policy on Minors in Laboratories [pdf] is one of multiple University policies involving minors who seek volunteer work in USC laboratories.
+Minors often seek and acquire opportunities to study or work at the University of South Carolina (UofSC) and gain valuable knowledge and experience.
+The university recognizes both the importance of the educational and outreach missions of the university, and also the need to ensure a safe environment for all faculty, staff, students and visitors.
+The university's policy on Minors in Laboratories [pdf] is one of multiple university policies involving minors who seek volunteer work in UofSC laboratories.

 Who is a minor?

-A minor is defined as a person under the age of eighteen (18) who is not enrolled or accepted for enrollment at the University.
-The USC policy on Minors in Laboratories [pdf] policy pertains to the presence of minors in all University-based research or teaching laboratory settings or other work areas where potentially hazardous materials or conditions exist.
+A minor is defined as a person under the age of eighteen (18) who is not enrolled or accepted for enrollment at the university.
+The university policy on Minors in Laboratories [pdf] policy pertains to the presence of minors in all university-based research or teaching laboratory settings or other work areas where potentially hazardous materials or conditions exist.